daniarherikurniawan/hadoop-ucare-HDFS-395/README.md

 ```
+	connect ssh with node-0

-	change pc name on this file every swap in:
+	change pc name of node-0 on this file every swap in:
  	vim	/proj/ucare/git/hadoop-ucare/psbin/mini-slaves

 script: